 Vaping has become increasingly popular amongst dry herb enthusiasts across the country for a variety of reasons.
 However, most people are unaware that dry herb vaporizers can come in two different ‘styles’ or types – either a combustion or a convection dry herb vaporizer.
 The essential difference between these two types of vaporizers boils down to the way that the dry herb is being vaporized.

-Convection vaporizers utilize a gentler heating method that allows the dry herb to be slowly vaporized by the hot air.
+Convection vaporizers utilize a gentler heating method that allows the dry herb which should be prepped with a herb grinder, to be slowly vaporized by the hot air.
 It is much the same as a convection oven system – it is the warm/hot air that slowly, evenly begins to ‘cook’ whatever is inside.
 The same can be said for a convection vaporizer.
 In this way, it is important to remember to avoid overpacking as this will reduce airflow and cause uneven heating.